About Us

 La Terre Bioregional Center was conceived by James Inabinet

-and established in 1990 to discoverbetter ways of living on the land, ways that can heal both humans and Earth.
-He moved to La Terre and asked this land, to teach him how to become a human being.
-He somehow knew that a human being un-nurtured by nature lacks roots that might nourish his humanity.
+La Terre Bioregional Center was established by James Inabinet in 1990 to discover better ways of living on the land as a partner, ways that can heal both humans and Earth [under the auspices of collaborating with other, like-minded people, to extend the reach of my work in association with others].
+In the very beginning, I asked this land to teach me how to become a human being because it had become patently obvious that my culture could not.
+I somehow knew that a human being, un-nurtured by nature, lacks spiritual roots that might nourish his humanity.

 The collaboration is this effort.
 He continues as co-coordinator.
 The hardest thing about collaboration is having to give up control–and wait.